Renting Marketplace: start with an MVP Development

 Renting Marketplace Description

-Liruca is a Japanese marketplace where you can lease goods and find people who are interested in renting them for a fixed period.
-It’s a good solution when, let’s say, you need a bread maker, a construction tool, or a jacket for a while, and you don’t want to buy a new one.
+Liruca is a Japanese marketplace where you can lease goods and find people interested in renting them for a fixed period.
+It is a good solution when, let’s say, you need a bread maker, a construction tool, or a jacket for a while, and you do not want to buy a new one.

 There are two roles on the platform: user and super-admin.
 The first has a personal account where they can see the items rented or leased, personal information, and chats with other users.
 The other has access to analytics on all products and payments made through the platform, as well as access to editing content on the platform.